-- For grades 3-5, calculators are allowed for all students during calculator Sections.
-Students may only use a four-function calculator with square root and percentage functions. - For grades 6-7, students may only use four-function calculators with square root and percentage functions for all calculator Sections. - For grade 8, students may only use scientific calculators for calculator Sections. - For high school mathematics assessments, students may only use graphing calculators (with functionality consistent with the TI-84 or a similar model) for calculator Sections.
+- For grades 3-5, four-function calculators with percentage and square root are allowed for all students on specific Sections of the mathematics assessment.
+Students may only use that four-function calculator on non-calculator Sections if they have a documented accommodation. - For grades 6-7, four-function calculators with percentage and square root are allowed for all students on specific Sections of the mathematics assessment.
+Students may only use that four-function calculator on non-calculator Sections if they have a documented accommodation. - For grade 8, scientific calculators are allowed for all students on specific calculator Sections of the mathematics assessment.
+Students may only use a scientific calculator on non-calculator Sections if they have a documented accommodation. - For high school mathematics assessments, students may only use graphing calculators (with functionality consistent with the TI-84 or a similar model) for specific calculator Sections of the mathematics assessment.
+Students may use a graphing calculator on non-calculator Sections if they have a documented accommodation.

 Students must only use calculators that are allowable for their grade/course assessment.
-Only students with a specific calculator accommodation may use calculators outside of their grade level/ course.
+Only students with a specific calculator accommodation may use calculators outside of their grade level/course.
 Middle school students taking a high school math course assessment must use the calculator designated for the specific test unless documented in an IEP.
 Allowing for the use of a calculator that is not designated for the grade-level/course assessment may unfairly disadvantage or advantage students and is, therefore, not allowed.
 Speak with your School Test Coordinator for more information about the Calculator Policy.
 Students with a documented accommodation to use a calculating device (calculator) during testing may use that tool during the non-calculator Sections of the assessment.
+Only those students with a documented accommodation for a calculator during non-calculator Sections of the test may have access to a hand-held calculator.
+Those students may use the hand-held calculator for the entire test.